minio/docs/source/administration/object-management/transition-objects-to-s3.rst

        MinIO recommends specifying this optional prefix for remote storage tiers which contain other data, including transitioned objects from other MinIO deployments.
-This prefix should provide a clear reference back to the source MinIO deployment to faciliate ease of operations related to diagnostics, maintenance, or disaster recovery.
+This prefix should provide a clear reference back to the source MinIO deployment to facilitate ease of operations related to diagnostics, maintenance, or disaster recovery.

    * - :mc-cmd:`STORAGE_CLASS <mc ilm tier add --storage-class>`